Earth Day is on April 22nd and the environment is celebrated in Vancouver that week and later in April with the Party for the Planet and other events.

 Earth Day in Stanley Park

 The Stanley Park Ecology Society hosts a fairly “down-to-earth” event most years in the area of Stanley Park’s Nature House.
-The venue is located on the southeast shore of Lost Lagoon at the north end of Alberni Street (so close to the edge of the park and the city).
+The venue is on the southeast shore of Lost Lagoon at the north end of Alberni Street (so close to the edge of the park and the city).

 Earth Day activities at the Stanley Park Ecology Society usually happen on the Saturday either just before or just after April 22nd.
-After not occurring in 2020 or 2021, the event returned in 2022.
+Details on the 2025 event are to be confirmed as of mid-January.

 See the Stanley Park Ecology Society website for more information.